terminological/ossrh-deploy-config/README.md

 # ossrh-deploy-config

-Deploy a artefact to OSSRH
+Deploy a artefact to OSSRH as part of the terminological organisation

 edit the file `~/.m2/settings.xml` to look like the following: